LizMyers/LizMyers.github.io/README.md

-# Tensorflow JS
+# Tensorflow
-## ML Experiments in Chrome
+## TFJS - Experiments in Chrome

 ### TFJS01
 This project use the MobileNet Model for image recognition and the YouTube API for video control.
 In this example, the user trains the model on four gestures or poses that correspond to four video actions: play, pause, unmute, mute.
 While the program runs the webcam is watching for one of the poses which now trigger these actions.

-### Coffee Guru (coming soon!)
-This project uses a custom model, Tensorflow light, and React Native to provide image recognition on mobile devices.
-The use case is centered around coffee capsules that have been seperated from their boxes.
-Using image recognition, the user can show the webcam a given capsule and get relevant details such as flavor, strength, and inventory level.
+### TFJS02
+V2 provides greater usability through the separation of training and inference areas.

+## AIY Voice + Vision + TF
+Using a Raspberry Pi and Tensorflow to identify three classes: logos, text, and objects.
+Adding Dialogflow and the Assistant allows the machine to describe what it sees.
+Code available here.
+Project also posted on Hackster.io.